ferv3455/ferv3455.github.io/posts/cpp-primer/ch6-functions.md

 - Top-level `const` parameters are indistinguishable from ones without a top-level `const`.
 - **Low-level `const` can be used in overloading.
 The compiler will prefer the non`const` versions when we pass a non`const` object or pointer to an overloaded function.**
 - If more than one function matches the call, it is an ambiguous call.
 - **Local variables will hide uses of all declarations with that name in an outer scope.
-Functions with the same name will not overload.**
+Functions with the same name will not overload.
+This is because name lookup happens before type checking.**

 ## Features for Specialized Uses